onouv/fscl/doc/fscl/architecture/Architecture.md

 As each view-specific service must maintain a copy of a common Shadow Model as defined in the [Data Management Concept](../data-management-concept/Data%20Management%20Concept.md),  a shared library supporting this feature set is needed.
 This library can be used by any view specific service to implement the shadow model.

-Handles authoritative reference data for the following domain entities, see [[Core Domain Model]]:
+Handles authoritative reference data for the following domain entities, see [Core Domain Model](../core-domain-model/Core%20Domain%20Model.md):
 * Functions
 * Systems
 * Components